Model Independent Tests of the Hadronic Vacuum Polarization Contribution to the Muon $g$$-$$2$

 It follows that should the experimental resolutions on $\alpha$ and $a^{\rm exp}_e$ improve by roughly one order of magnitude, the total uncertainties of $\Delta a_e$ should reach the $\mathcal{O}(10^{-14})$ level and the study of electron $g 2$ will become sensitive to the increase observed in $a_\mu^{\rm \mysmall HVP}$ due to CMD-3 (and BMWc).
 Fortunately, an improvement on $\delta a_e^{\rm exp}$ by a factor of $\sim 5$ is expected in the next few years.\footnote{ G.~Gabrielse, private communication.} On the same timescale, new measurements of $\alpha({\rm Rb})$ and $\alpha({\rm Cs})$ by the Paris and Berkeley collaborations, respectively, will significantly reduce the systematic effects that were dominant in their previous measurements.\footnote{ S.~Guellati-Khélifa and H.~Mueller, private communications.} Such improvements should be sufficient to probe the shift induced by CMD-3 (and BMWc) through the electron $g 2$.

 Additionally, $\delta a_e^{\rm QED5}$ reflects the current $5\sigma$ discrepancy between the two independent calculations of the gauge-invariant set of 5-loop QED diagrams with no lepton loops by Kinoshita et al.~\cite{Aoyama:2014sxa} and Volkov~\cite{Volkov:2019phy,Volkov:2024yzc}.
-As a non-negligible source of uncertainty on $\Delta a_e$, and with expected improvements in the experimental inputs, resolving this difference may soon become crucial in this context.\footnote{S. Laporta, work in progress.}
+As a non-negligible source of uncertainty on $\Delta a_e$, and with expected improvements in the experimental inputs, resolving this difference may soon become crucial in this context.\footnote{S.~Laporta, work in progress.
+Preliminary results presented at the 7th Plenary Workshop of the Muon g-2 Theory Initiative, 09–13 september 2024, KEK, Tsukuba, Japan by M.~Nio (see \cite{discrepancyres}) point toward a resolution of this discrepancy. }

 {\it Tau $g 2$.---} The shift in $a^{\rm SM}_\tau$ due to the CMD-3 data is estimated by assuming dominant effects at the $\rho$-peak:

 which is in very good agreement with the numerical estimate in Table~\ref{table:compareO}.
 Compared to the electron and muon $g 2$, the larger mass of the tau lepton increases the weight of the hadronic contributions to higher energies.
 As such, the influence of the $\pi^+\pi^-$ and $\rho$-resonance contribution is reduced in $(a_\tau^{\rm \mysmall HVP})_{e^+e^-}$, resulting in a much larger degree of correlation between the two scenarios for the tau ($\sim 55\%$) compared to the muon ($\sim 28\%$).
 This means the significance of $\delta a_\tau^{\rm \mysmall CMD3}$ is $4.2\sigma$ compared to more than $6\sigma$ for $(a_e^{\rm \mysmall HVP})_{e^+e^-}$ and $(a_\mu^{\rm \mysmall HVP})_{e^+e^-}$.